titaniumnetwork-dev/Proxy-Dispenser/README.md

 > [!TIP]
 > Run `pnpm install` to install the required dependencies.

-Run `pnpm start` to start the bot.
+- Run `pnpm start` to start the bot.

+- Run `pnpm run dev` to automatically refresh.

+An invite link will be generated in the terminal.